Benefits, financial support and debt advice

 As well as Universal Credit, carers can be entitled to:

-- Carer’s Allowance - You could get £69.70 a week if you care for someone at least 35 hours a week and they get certain benefits.
-You will need to earn no more than £132 a week to qualify for Carer’s Allowance.
+- Carer’s Allowance - You could be entitled to Carer's Allowance if you care for someone at least 35 hours a week and they get certain benefits.
 You do not have to be related to, or live with, the person you care for.

 - Carer’s Credit – This is a type of national insurance credit that helps to make sure you can still access a basic state pension and other benefits if you’re not working.
 You could get Carer’s Credit if you’re caring for someone for at least 20 hours a week.

 Carers are also entitled to a carer’s assessment.
 You can contact the adult social services in your local council and ask for a carer’s assessment.